The 7 Best Neck Stretchers for Neck Pain in 2026 (Tested by Type)

 The neck hammock creates neck traction by pulling your head away from your shoulders.

-This makes your neck muscles relax and relieves the pressure off them effectively.
+This makes your neck muscles relax and relieves the pressure on them effectively.

 4. Cervical Posture Pumps (Disc Hydrators)